 - Acceptable Use Policy - Agreement within which users are permitted access to the University's Information Services

-- Accommodation Agreement - Outlines the Conditions of Residence, dates of residency, deposit information, tenant responsisbilities and arrangements should a student withdraw from study.
+- Accommodation Licence Agreement - Outlines the Conditions of Residence, dates of residency, deposit information, tenant responsibilities and arrangements should a student withdraw from study.
+This agreement also sets out the expectations we have of students living in University accommodation, generic damage charges and fines, deposits, ID card and key replacement charges.

 - Assessment Arrangements - This document aims to provide a reference point for staff and students on the assessment arrangements operated at Harper Adams University.
-It reflects both approved policy and, for students whose studies are based at Harper Adams, also details the operational aspects.
+It reflects both approved policy and, for students whose studies are based at Harper Adams, also details the operational aspects, including how marks are awarded, the action a student should take if they are unsure why they have achieved a particular mark or if they wish to request a review of a provisional mark that has not been confirmed by an assessment board (which typically takes place at the end of the year for most students).
 This document has been developed in line with the National Union of Students’ principles for effective assessment and good feedback.
 It also reflects the guidance issued by the Quality Assurance Agency for Higher Education.

-- Assessment Regulations 2016/17 - Details the level of achievement that you must satisfy in your assessments in order to qualify for progression to the next stage of your studies, including from placement, or for an award.
-These regulations are updated annually and published for the current academic session
+- Assessment Regulations - Details the level of achievement that a student must satisfy in their assessments in order to qualify for progression to the next stage of their studies, including from placement, or for an award.
+These regulations are updated annually and published for the current academic session.
+For a copy of the previous year's Assessment Regulations please contact Steve Barnett.

 - Collection of Student Debt Policy - Sets out the sanctions in place for students who do not make payments as agreed with the University

-- Community Charter - A vibrant academic community at Harper Adams requires a partnership between all those who contribute to university life.
+- Community Charter - A vibrant academic community at Harper Adams requires a partnership between all those who contribute to University life.
 The charter outlines the general principles of this partnership and details how these will be enacted.
 Although not a legally binding contract, it acts as a statement of intention and expectation for students and staff members of the University.
+In addition to the statements in the Community Charter, Harper Adams University students and staff agree to operate in accord with the statements set out in the COVID-19 Responsibility Agreement which is an addendum to the Charter.

-- Data Protection Policy - This includes details on the purposes for which personal data is held, the categories of data held, the safeguards in place, who data may be disclosed to and student’s and the University’s responsibilities regarding data.
+- Data Protection Policy - This includes details on the purposes for which personal data is held, the categories of data held, the safeguards in place, to whom data may be disclosed and students' and the University’s responsibilities with regard to data.
+The GDPR Layered Notice is also provided for your information.

-- Disability (Policy and Guidance for Applicants and Students with Disabilities) - The arrangements by which disabled students are supported and reasonable adjustments are considered in circumstances where the University’s inclusive learning, teaching and assessment arrangements are insufficient to take into account an individual’s disability.
+- Disability (Learning, Teaching and Assessment Policy for Students with Disabilities and Guidance for Staff, Students and Applicants - The arrangements by which disabled students are supported and reasonable adjustments are considered in circumstances where the University’s inclusive learning, teaching and assessment arrangements are insufficient to take into account an individual’s disability.
 Applicants with a disability are encouraged to make early contact with the University’s Disability and Learner Support Manager, so that individual needs can be assessed and agreed in advance of enrolment.

 - Equality and Diversity Policy - This policy informs students of our approach (in general terms only) to Equality and Diversity, including our Single Equality Scheme arrangements.
-If you would like more information on the Policy or the Single Equality Scheme, please email email@example.com
+More information on the Policy or the Single Equality Scheme, can be obtained by emailing firstname.lastname@example.org

-- Examination Rules - This policy specifies the arrangements by which examinations are organised and the expectations of student conduct, and includes the penalties applied when those expectations are contravened.
+- Examination Rules - Specifies the arrangements by which examinations are organised and the expectations of student conduct, and includes the penalties applied when those expectations are contravened.

-- Fees and Charges 2016/17 - A guide to the charges all students may face relating to their time at the
+- Fees and Charges 2022/23 - A guide to the charges all students may face relating to their time at the University, including university fees, accommodation and other course and activity related costs, provided with any offer of a University place.

-- Fees and Charges 2017/18 - A guide to the charges all students may face relating to their time at the
+- Fees and Charges 2023/24 - A guide to the charges all students may face relating to their time at the University, including university fees, accommodation and other course and activity related costs, provided with any offer of a University place.

 - Fitness to Practise Policy and Procedures for Veterinary Nurses - Guidance for students in relation to responsibilities and conduct, which must be demonstrated in their professional and private lives when they apply to enter the veterinary nursing profession.